twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 * On the clients, verify that you can create a file on an NFS share with one user, and pull it off with another user on another system
 * On one client, create a large file and open it with vim.
 On another client, rm the file.
 What happens?
+* ``showmount -e nfsserver`` on any of the clients should show what is available to mount, but an error occurs.
+How can we fix this?
+(Hint: iptables...)

 ### Have NFS share mounted on boot